8 family-friendly walks in the New Forest

 For full details of the family trail at Whitefield Moor, click here.

-• Start point: Car park at Ashleet Creek
+• Start point: Car park at Ashlett Creek

 • Distance: 2.8 miles (1.4 miles each way)

-• Refreshments: Jolly Sailor Pub at Ashlett’s Creek or Calshott Activities Centre
+• Refreshments: Jolly Sailor Pub at Ashlett Creek or Calshott Activities Centre

 Walking towards Calshot Beach huts

-The walk starts at the slipway in Ashleet Creek, opposite a historic 19th century tidal mill.
+The walk starts at the slipway in Ashlett Creek, opposite a historic 19th century tidal mill.
 There is then a choice of two footpaths, depending on whether it is high tide.

 As the trail reaches the spit at Calshot, you’ll have views across the Calshot Nature Reserve and a tidal pond.
+This stretch is perfect if you enjoy New Forest coastal walks, with sweeping views across the Solent.
 You can stop at the café at Calshot Activities Centre or continue up to Calshot Castle, another of the Tudor defences on this coastline.

 A map of our family-friendly walks in the New Forest